Home > Glossary of Terms

 TOP OF PAGE

-KiloA prefix in the SI system meaning one thousand ( 1 x103).
+KiloA prefix in the SI system means one thousand ( 1 x103).
 Abbreviation k.

-Lambertian RadiatorAn optical source which has radiance uniform in all directions, proportional to the cosine of the angle from the perpendicular.
+Lambertian RadiatorAn optical source that has radiance uniform in all directions, proportional to the cosine of the angle from the perpendicular.

 LaserA device that produces monochromatic, coherent light through stimulated emission.
 Most lasers used in fiber optic communications are solid-state semiconductor devices.
 See also: Injection laser diodes; Stimulated emission.

 Lasing ThresholdThe lowest excitation level at which a laser's output is dominated by stimulated emission rather than spontaneous.
 See also: Laser; Spontaneous emission; Stimulated emission.